mougiakouel/QGIS-Training-Manual/create_vector_data/actions.rst

 What this means is that QGIS is going to open the browser and send it to the address :kbd:`http://www.google.co.za/search?q=[% "SGADMIN" %]`.
-But :kbd:`[% "SGADMIN" %]` is a direction to tell QGIS to use the contents of the :kbd:`SGADMIN` field as the phrase to search for.
+But :kbd:`[% "SGADMIN" %]` tells QGIS to use the contents of the :kbd:`SGADMIN` field as the phrase to search for.
 So if, for example, the farm you clicked on is in the :kbd:`Montagu` area, then QGIS is going to send the browser to :kbd:`http://www.google.co.za/search?q=Montagu`, which will cause the browser to visit Google, which will in turn search for the word "Montagu".

 If you haven't done so already, set everything up as explained above, then click the :guilabel:`Add to action list` button.
 The new action will appear in